WHAT IS IMPROV THEATER

 One day, while in her 60’s, she went to watch a former student of hers teach a workshop.
 Before even getting too far, she stoop up and said “That's it.
 Get out!
 You don’t know what you’re doing.”, and took over the class.

 An American actor, writer, and teacher who coached many of the best-known comedians andcomic actors of the late twentieth century.
 In addition to a prolific acting career in television and film, he was considered a premier influence on modern improvisational theater.

 Close co-authored the book Truth in Comedy, which outlines techniques now common in longform improvisation, and describes the overall structure of "Harold", which remains a common frame for longer improvisational scenes.

 In his will, he bequeathed his skull to Chicago's Goodman Theatre, to be used in its productions of Hamlet , and specified that he be duly credited in the program as portraying Yorick.

 Drama teacher born in the UK.
-His teaching went through a number of stages, but in the end he focused on improvised theater.
-He affected the evolution of Improv comedy theater, wrote two books about it and it considered one of the founders of modern day improv.
+His teaching went through a number of stages, but ended up focusing on improvised theater.
+He affected the evolution of Improv theater, wrote two books about it and is considered one of the founders of modern day improv.

 His book "Impro: Improvisation and the theater" is the most widely known improv book around the world and has been translated in dozens of languages, including Greek.
 He continues teaching workshops around the world to this day.